"I couldn't have asked for a better law firm!" by Anonymous (Google Review 2), Past Client

 If you have been charged with a misdemeanor in Leon County, Tallahassee, contact the attorneys at the Pumphrey Law to discuss the particular facts of your case and your possible defenses.
 An attorney can help you understand the most effective ways to present mitigation or have the criminal charges dismissed entirely.

 Hiring an aggressive attorney is your best option to avoid harsh penalties.
-Contact us at (850) 681-7777 for a consultation about your alleged misdemeanor charges.
+Contact us at (850) 681-7777 for a free consultation about your alleged misdemeanor charges.